tarleb/zeitmail/README.md

-> Security only works if the secure way also happens to be the easy way
+> Security only works if the secure way also happens to be the easy way.
 >
 > – <cite>[Second Immutable Law of Security Administration](https://technet.microsoft.com/en-us/library/cc722488)</cite>